Saharan dust over Germany: Does the dust affect the air quality in German homes?

 These seasonal changes show how diverse the factors influencing air quality are.
 Therefore, indoor air monitoring is recommended in order to detect any effects on health and to take effective measures to keep the air clean.
 In order to minimize the effects of Saharan dust as well as other seasonal influences on air quality in German homes, the following measures can be taken:

 Sensitive people should take extra precautions during periods of increased Saharan dust, such as closing windows and using air filters.
 In this case, a constant air analysis is advisable.
-If the measuring device shows an increase in fine dust particles and sends out a warning, you can react and close the windows.
+If the measuring device shows an increase in particulate matter particles and sends out a warning, you can react and close the windows.
 This is how you reduce the load.